My Ideal Job

 From September 2015 to January 2016 I worked on a super cool secret project that I cannot mention here.
 Small team, high throughput, we built a great app really fast.

 In February 2016, I joined the new Developer Platform team as its Android lead.
-We released Register API 1.0 soon after, and we’re currently working on more cool stuff.
+We released Register API 1.0 a few months later.

 Lead Software Developer - Siine